ibm-cloud-docs/hs-crypto/settings-dual-auth.md

     ```
     {: codeblock}

-## Disabling dual authorization for your service instance
-{: #disable-dual-auth-instance-policy}

-### Disabling dual authorization for your service instance with the GUI
+## Disabling dual authorization for your service instance with the console
 {: #disable-dual-auth-instance-policy-ui}

-If you prefer to disable a dual authorization policy on your instance by using a graphical interface, you can use the {{site.data.keyword.cloud_notm}} console.
-Complete the following steps to disable a dual authorization policy:
+As an instance manager, if you prefer to disable a dual authorization policy on your instance by using a graphical interface, you can use the {{site.data.keyword.cloud_notm}} console.

+After creating a service instance, complete the following steps to create a dual authorization policy:

 1. [Log in to the {{site.data.keyword.cloud_notm}} console](https://{DomainName}/){: external}.
 2. Go to **Menu** &gt; **Resource List** to view a list of your resources.
 3. From your {{site.data.keyword.cloud_notm}} resource list, select your provisioned instance of {{site.data.keyword.hscrypto}}.
-4. On the **Manage instance policies** page, choose **Dual authorization deletion policy** and hit the switch to disable the policy.
-5. Click **Update policy**.
+4. In the UI of the selected service instance, select the **Instance policies** tab in the side menu.
+5. In the **Dual authorization deletion** section, clear the box for `Require two users to approve key deletions`, and click **Save policy**.

-### Disabling dual authorization for your service instance with the API
+## Disabling dual authorization for your service instance with the key management API
 {: #disable-dual-auth-instance-policy-api}

 As an instance manager, disable an existing dual authorization policy for a